Professional Denture Relines Brisbane

 Can I have a denture adjustment without a full reline?

 Yes, a denture adjustment can correct pressure points, improve fit, and resolve discomfort without needing a complete reline.
+This may be suitable where irritation is caused by pressure on the gum tissue rather than the need for a full reline.

 Need your dentures relined?
 We’re here to help.